Jules Dassin: Metro-Goldwyn-Mayer and loan-out to Eagle-Lion Films (1941–1946)

 Wanting to prove that he could direct motion pictures, Dassin approached Metro-Goldwyn-Mayer in the spring of 1941 offering his services for free.
 He told the studio that he would direct any film for free; the studio instead offered to pay him to direct a short film.
 Dassin made his directorial debut with a short film of Edgar Allan Poe's The Tell-Tale Heart.
 Filmed in June 1941 and released on October 25, 1941, the success of the picture led to his hasty promotion as a feature film director and the signing of an exclusive five-year contract in early November 1941.
 Dassin was promoted from the short story department to the feature film department by Metro-Goldwyn-Mayer at the same time as Fred Zinnemann and Fred Wilcox.

 His feature film debut at Metro-Goldwyn-Mayer was the low-budget spy thriller Nazi Agent (originally announced under the titles Salute to Courage, House of Spies and Out of the Past), under the supervision of producer Irving Asher and starring Conrad Veidt, in the dual roles of twin brothers, and Ann Ayars.
 Released in early 1942, the film received immediate critical acclaim and was a box office success, with Dassin being compared to Orson Welles and Alfred Hitchcock.

 Dassin followed with the romantic comedy The Affairs of Martha (originally announced under the title Once Upon a Thursday), starring Marsha Hunt and Richard Carlson, and under the supervision of producer Irving Starr.
 The film was made in early 1942 on a limited budget.
 When released in mid-1942, the film was a moderate success and again Dassin was highlighted in the reviews.

 In mid-February 1942, it was reported that Dassin would direct a film titled Men at Sea from a Marine Corps story by Alma Rivkin (possibly a typo for Allen Rivkin) starring Philip Dorn.
 The film was presumably abandoned.
-In April 1942, it was reported that Dassin would be one of eight directors, along with Fred Zinenmann, Fred Wilcox, Charles Lederer, Edward Cahn, Joseph M. Newman and David Miller, to film a sequence for a planned patriotic anthology film at Metro-Goldwyn-Mayer titled Now We Are 21.
+In April 1942, it was reported that Dassin would be one of eight directors, along with Fred Zinnemann, Fred Wilcox, Charles Lederer, Edward Cahn, Joseph M. Newman and David Miller, to film a sequence for a planned patriotic anthology film at Metro-Goldwyn-Mayer titled Now We Are 21.
 The film was to be produced by B. F. Zeidman and scripted by Peter Ruric from a story by Jerry Schwartz.
 Actors such as Gene Kelly, Ray McDonald, Virginia O'Brien, James Warren, Tatricia Dane, Johnny Davis and Barry Wilson were to appear in the film, but it was never made.